-The researchers found 4 prospective studies comparing the different approaches toward NAM.
-In Singh et al. study, the effectiveness of the Grayson technique and Figueroa modified presurgical nasoalveolar technique were compared with the treatment of UCL/P patients.
-Based on the obtained results, there was an increase in the nostril height of the cleft side.
-Also, the nostril width on the cleft side decreased, while there was no difference between the efficacy of Grayson and Figueroa approaches.
-The reduction of the alveolar gap and increase of the arch width were better in Figueroa technique compared with the Grayson technique (37), which was confirmed by another similar study (27).
-Besides, the effectiveness of the Grayson approach on the alveolar cleft using adhesive tape tractions across the cleft lip was confirmed by other studies (53, 59).
-The decreased cleft width likely resulted in the combined impact of redirecting the growth of the alveolar segments by molding plate and active molding (37).
+The researchers found four prospective studies comparing the different approaches toward NAM.
+In a study conducted by Singh et al., the effectiveness of Grayson's technique and Figueroa's modified pre-surgical nasoalveolar technique were compared in the treatment of UCLP patients.
+Based on the obtained results, there was an increase in nostril height of the cleft side.
+Moreover, nostril width on the cleft side was decreased; while there was no difference between the efficacy of Grayson's and Figueroa's approaches.
+The reduction of the alveolar gap and increase of the arch width were better in Figueroa technique compared to Grayson technique (37), which was confirmed by another similar study (27).
+Moreover, the effectiveness of Grayson approach on the alveolar cleft using adhesive tape tractions across the cleft lip was confirmed by other studies (53, 59).
+There was a probability that the decreased cleft width resulted in the combined impact of redirecting the growth of the alveolar segments by molding plate and active molding (37).

 Ritschl et al. compared CAD-NAM with traditional NAM in a study.
 The findings revealed similar outcomes in the two approaches (32).
 Another study conducted by Grill et al. aimed to compare two methods of CAD/CAM-NAM and RapidNAM approaches.
 The results showed an increase in the cleft-side nasal height and better nose symmetry after applying the two approaches (38).
 In another study conducted by Chang et al., the modified Figueroa and the modified Grayson techniques were compared.
-The obtained results revealed no significant difference between these two techniques regarding total costs, nostril height, or nostril area ratio (28).
+The obtained results revealed no significant difference between these two techniques regarding total costs, nostril height, or nostril area ratio(28).
 Therefore, future studies are recommended in this regard.

+5.4.
 Application of nasoalveolar molding appliances

-McNeil described the modern concept of presurgical maxillary orthopedics in 1950.
+The modern concept of pre-surgical maxillary orthopedics was described by McNeil in 1950.
 This approach is still preferred and applied in various types of neonatal maxillary orthopedic appliances.
 Active, semi-active, and passive devices are the main types of this approach.
-In active appliances, some force applies to the alveolar segments and move them in a specified side by some appliances, such as spring or screw.
-In semi-active appliances, the dental cast is divided into sections, and the position of maxillary segments is changed to a more favorable place and forces the palatal segments in a predetermined position when the pre-made plate is placed in the oral cavity (60).
-In passive appliances, certain regions of the palate are exposed to grinding away acrylic material.
+In active appliances, a force enters into alveolar segments and move them in a specified side by some appliances, such as spring or screw; while in semi-active appliances, the dental cast is divided into sections and the position of maxillary segments is changed to a more favorable place and forces the palatal segments in a predetermined position when the pre-made plate is placed in the oral cavity (60).
+In passive appliances, the certain region of the palate is exposed to grinding away acrylic material.
 The reason for this is to induce arch alignment during growth, which focused on the correct spontaneous development of the segments and prevented the collapse of cleft segments (60, 61).
 In nasoalveolar molding, the stent is inserted into the affected nostrils and helps to reform, expand, and reposition the external nasal structures.
 Accordingly, the palatal segments are repositioned by the intraoral plate.
 This act is performed when the baby is sleeping (61).